-Learners who wish to make a complaint about an equality related matter should, in the first instance, raise it with their assessor.
-If the complaint is about any The TESS Group staff, then the matter should be referred to the Human Resources Manager.
+Any apprentice or learner who wishes to make a complaint about an equality related matter should, in the first instance, raise it with their Trainer / Skills Coach.
+If the complaint is about any member of the delivery team, then the matter should be referred to the Head of Operations.

-The TESS Group will take all complaints seriously and seek to deal with them promptly.
-If your complaint is upheld, then you will be notified of this.
-The details of any action taken against the perpetrator as a result are usually confidential as between him or her and The TESS Group.
+TESS will take all complaints seriously and seek to deal with them promptly.
+If the complaint is upheld, then the complainant will be notified of this.
+The details of any action taken against the perpetrator as a result are confidential between him or her and TESS.

 We recognise that some complainants may prefer not to have their names used going forward.
-We will seek to accommodate such requests as far as practicable but staff and learners will appreciate that if we are unable to mention names, this may limit our ability to investigate the complaint with the alleged perpetrator.
-Similarly, we may find it impracticable to investigate complaints made long after the events in question and so you are encouraged to raise the issue which concerns you at an early stage.
+We will seek to accommodate such requests as far as practicable but staff and apprentices / learners will appreciate that if we are unable to mention names, this may limit our ability to investigate the complaint with the alleged perpetrator.
+Similarly, we may find it impracticable to investigate complaints made long after the events in question and so individuals are encouraged to raise the issue at an early stage.